Alonski/MultiSendEthereum/README.md

 * __Why is there both a truffle.js file and a truffle-config.js file?__

     `truffle-config.js` is a copy of `truffle.js` for compatibility with Windows development environments.
-Feel free to it if it's irrelevant to your platform.
+Feel free to remove it if it's irrelevant to your platform.

 * __Where can I find more documentation?__